Membership-Production Commitment-Elections-Officer Responsibilities-Massachusetts Anti-Hazing Law

 Attendance and Health

 -Production Schedule events will take place after-school, evenings, and weekends.
+Production Schedule events include but are not limited to: rehearsals, set-construction, performances and strike.

 -Students are expected to maintain good health and be well-rested throughout the production process.